Multi-Age Cluster Class

+The Multi-Age Cluster Class or Middle Age Cluster Class (abbreviated MACC) is Vancouver's gifted education program.
+MACC targets highly gifted students with genius intelligence quotient (IQ) scores (150+), and is a gateway to the University Transition Program for attending the University of British Columbia at age 14–16.
+The program limits intake to 40-80 students.

-The Multi-Age Cluster Class or Middle Age Cluster Class (abbreviated MACC) is a gifted-education program based in Vancouver, British Columbia, Canada.
-The MACC program has extended to several more schools located in the Greater Vancouver Regional District, namely Burnaby, Surrey, Coquitlam, Port Coquitlam, and Port Moody.
-It is designed to enrich the regular school curriculum for students in Grades 4 to 7 (Grades 6 to 8 in Coquitlam and Grades 5 to 7 in Surrey).
-The program opened its doors in 1994, one year after University Hill Secondary School's much-heralded University Transition Program for accelerated learners.
+MACC targets students in Grades 5 to 7 (Grades 6 to 8 in Coquitlam and Grades 5 to 7 in Surrey).
+It has extended to several schools located in the Greater Vancouver Regional District, namely Burnaby, Surrey, Coquitlam, Port Coquitlam, and Port Moody.
+MACC opened its doors in 1994.
 Surrey began offering the MACC program in 2003.
+Many graduates have gone on to national and international success.

+Process

 The selection process for MACC involves several steps, where a child's suitability in the program is evaluated.
-A student is referred by their home school, teacher, gifted case manager, or parent for consideration for admission.
+A Grade 4-7 student is referred by their home school, teacher, gifted case manager, or parent for consideration for admission.
 Students are given a cognitive test.
 After that, students who are seen as potential gifted candidates are invited to spend one or two days in the classroom at the school they would attend.
-Many MACC graduates have gone on to national and international success.